OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 1. In the `handleWebServerErrors` function, replace `TODO 10` with the following code.
 About this code, note:

-   - The error is returned by the middle-tier server which will indicate the type of error to make it easier to handle here.
+   - The error is returned by the middle-tier server, which indicates the type of error and makes it easier to handle here.
    - For **Microsoft Graph** errors, show the message on the task pane.
    - For the **AADSTS500133** error, return true so the caller knows the token expired and should get a new one.
    - For all other messages, show the message on the task pane.